Corey Seager Player Props: Rangers vs. Angels

-On Monday, Corey Seager (batting .419 in his past 10 games) and the Texas Rangers face the Los Angeles Angels, whose starting pitcher will be Tyler Anderson.
-First pitch is at 8:05 PM ET.
+The Texas Rangers, including Corey Seager (.415 batting average in his past 10 games), take on starter Jaime Barria and the Los Angeles Angels at Globe Life Field, Tuesday at 8:05 PM ET.

-In his last game, he went 1-for-4 with an RBI against the Rays.
+He had a one-hit showing in his most recent game (1-for-3) against the Angels.

 Corey Seager Game Info & Props vs. the Angels